-Interweaving the formats of book clubs, seminars, research groups and tandas, Tanda is an experimental cohort program aimed to aid individuals with research through self-directed and collective learning by way of knowledge gathering and sharing.
+Interweaving the formats of book clubs, seminars, research groups and tandas, Tanda is a cohort program aimed to aid individuals with research through self-directed and collective learning by way of knowledge gathering and sharing.

 What is a tanda?
 What is the Tanda program?